 operating funds.
 Seth, who joined the MIT Investment Management Company in 2006, was previously a director of the Yale Investment Office for 10 years.

 Albert is program manager of the Men's Health League, part of the Cambridge Public Health Department.
 The Men's Health League creates and

 Dr. Shalini Tendulkar is a lecturer in the Department of Community Health at Tufts University, specializing in community-based

 participatory research as well as evaluation and needs assessment work in collaboration with community and academic partners.
 Shalini's work has focused on men's health disparities and mental health disparities in Asian populations in diverse settings, including community-based organizations.

 facilitates educational healthcare programming throughout Cambridge, with a focus on men of color.
 Albert is a former program coordinator at the Boston Public Health Commission, and past president of the Black Caucus of Health Workers of the American Public Health Association.

-Senior Director of K-12 Education Industry Solutions
+Senior Vice President of Education